ShakedBraimok/github-flow/README.md

 # GitHub-Flow (`git flow`)

-`git flow` is a GitHub CLI extention.
+`git flow` is a Git CLI extention.
 It provides commands for working easily and safely according the Git-Flow.

 ![create feature](https://github.com/ShakedBraimok/github-flow-assets/blob/master/create-feature-example.gif)
 GitHub-Flow extention is available for anyone who wants to work according the Git flow easily and safely.